fachat/csa_ultracpu/README.md

 # Ultra-CPU

+Note: this is a part of a larger set of repositories, with [upet_family[() as the main repository.

 This is the CPU board for a re-incarnation of the Commodore PET or other computer(s) from the later 1970s.

-It is build on a Eurocard board and has only parts that can still be obtained new in 2023.
+It is build on a Eurocard board and has only parts that can still be obtained new in 2024.
 It uses the [CS/A bus interface](http://www.6502.org/users/andre/csa/index.html) to use other I/O boards.

 As the memory mapping is programmable using the FPGA on the board, multiple types of computers can potentially re-created.
 I started with my favourite one, the Commodore PET.

-The reason this board is called Ultra-CPU is because it has colour over the [MicroPET](http://www.6502.org/users/andre/upet/index.html), and it can potentially be used to recreate not only the Commodore PET.
+The reason this board is called Ultra-CPU is because it can potentially be used to recreate not only the Commodore PET.
 The downside compared to the Micro-PET is, that it needs a separate I/O board to re-create a Commodore PET.
 This can be found [here on my CS/A page](http://www.6502.org/users/andre/csa/petio/index.html).